jenniferp1/Foundations_of_Statistics/README.md

 # Foundations_of_Statistics
 ### Coursework for introductory statistics at UT Austin.

 This repository reflects work completed for two statistics courses offered by the University of Texas, Austin.
-The two courses cover introductory undergraduate statistics (https://stat.utexas.edu/undergraduate/courses-undergraduate), with an emphasis on modeling.
+The two courses cover [introductory undergraduate statistics](https://stat.utexas.edu/undergraduate/courses-undergraduate), with an emphasis on modeling.
 Labs and exercises were completed using the statistical software package R.

 <b>Syllabus: First Term</b>